c0nradLC/homodoro/README.md

 ## Usage
 Just run `homodoro` and you should see the timers and the task list.

-Every time the Pomodoro timer reaches 0, the `Pomodoros` counter increases by 1, every 4th `Pomodoro` round ends, instead of switching focus to `Short Break`, the focus will be switched to `Long Break`, everytime a `Long Break` is finished, the counter that switches to `Long Break` on the 4th `Pomodoro` resets.
+Every time the Pomodoro timer reaches 0, the `Pomodoros` counter increases by 1, every 4th `Pomodoro` round ends, instead of switching the focus to `Short Break`, the focus will be switched to `Long Break`, everytime a `Long Break` is finished, the counter that switches to `Long Break` on the 4th `Pomodoro` resets and the cycle starts again.

 #### Commands
 You can press `c` when not editing or creating a task to see the commands.